 How to consolidate super accounts

 Fees - Compare the fees charged in each fund.
-This could be calculated by a percentage of your super balance and/or a fixed amount.
+Fees are generally calculated as a percentage of your super account balance and/or a fixed amount.

 Insurance - What insurances do you have with your super accounts?
 Which policies do you want to keep?
 And if you’re looking at new super funds, which offers the best insurance options and costs for you?